10 min read

 The HDS framework ensures that providers like Scalingo adhere to the highest levels of security and confidentiality, on par with standards seen in critical sectors like banking or national defense.

-Why is HDS Certification So Important?
+Why is HDS Certification Necessary?

 Health data is among the most sensitive information that exists.
 It directly concerns a person’s physical and mental well-being, and can sometimes reveal delicate social or family situations.